gypsydave5/learn-go-with-tests/concurrency/readme.md

 ### Write the minimal amount of code for the test to run and check the failing test output

-To get this to pass we need to implement `websiteChecker` with the correct type signature - a function that takes a single argument of a slice of `string`s (`[]string`) and returns a slice of `bool`s (`[]bool`).
+To get this to pass we need to implement `WebsiteChecker` with the correct type signature - a function that takes a single argument of a slice of `string`s (`[]string`) and returns a slice of `bool`s (`[]bool`).